Understanding the Formula for the Half‑Life of a First‑Order Reaction

 [ [A] = [A]_0 , e^{-k t} ]

 Alternatively, you can use the half‑life repeatedly: after n half‑lives, the concentration is ([A]_0/2^{n}).
-This “doubling‑time” perspective is intuitive for students and engineers alike That's the part that actually makes a difference.
-Took long enough..
+This “doubling‑time” perspective is intuitive for students and engineers alike Still holds up..

 3.3 Designing Chemical Reactors